 Want to see more Scottish recipes?

-If you made the recipe and loved it, I would really appreciate it if you would leave a rating out of 5 by clicking on the stars in the recipe card.
+If you made the recipe and loved it, I would really appreciate it if you would leave a rating by clicking on the stars in the recipe card.
 Thank you!

 Scottish Steak Pie

 This simple, old fashioned Scottish Steak Pie with a golden puff pasty lid is so easy to make!
-It's a real Winter warmer and pure comfort food.
+It's traditional to serve steak pie in Scotland on New Year's Day, but it's perfect for anytime of the year.
 Serve with mashed/new potatoes and seasonal veg for a hearty, warming meal!

 Ingredients